 Seats, signs, and other street furniture shall be designed and placed in accordance with Council's requirements.
-Furniture used should unless expressly approved otherwise be compatible with a Council's existing street furniture.
+Furniture should, unless expressly approved otherwise, be compatible with Council's existing street furniture.

-Also refer to Section 18 Appendix B - In City Standard Details ICC/SDC Standard Details for the Council's requirements on signs, markings and road furniture.
-Any changes from the details must be approved by the TA.
+Also refer to Appendix B for Council's requirements on signs, markings and road furniture.
+Any changes from the details must be approved by Council.